OMENScan/Auto4n6/README.md

 Auto4n6 is currently in an Alpha (v0.01) state so it takes quite a bit of configuration to make it work.
 That will change as I improve the software.
 Essentially AChoirX runs several FOSS Forensic utilities and organizes them into a consistent set of outputs for the forensic analyst.
 Below I will outline the tools it uses and how to configure them so that an anlyst can customize it to their own needs and preferences.

 # Step 1: The AChoirX Scripts
-Auto4n6 currenlty consists of four (4)
+Auto4n6 currently consists of four (4)
 <a href=https://github.com/OMENScan/AChoirX> AChoirX </a> scripts
 <ul>
  <li><a href=https://github.com/OMENScan/Auto4n6/blob/main/AChoir.ACQ> The main driver script</a></li>